The Only Guide You’ll Ever Need for Excelling at Live Web Chat to Improve Sales and Customer Service

 Now that you know how to set up and implement web chat to best fit your business model, what you should think about is how best to optimise the service through planning, tracking and tweaking the variables on which your customer service performance depends:

 Have a clear goal.
 As we mentioned in the beginning of this guide, to reap the potential benefits of web chat software, you need to be aware of whether or not the technology is suitable for your business objectives.
-Is web chat going to help your company meet the key performance indicators (KPI) that’ve been set?
+Is web chat going to help your company meet the key performance indicators (KPI) that have been set?

 To optimise its use, it's best to directly align web chat with a defined objective, which could be: